ngmachado/neucore/README.md

-# NeuroCore
+# neucore

 Modern AI framework for building context-aware AI applications.

-> **Early Development Notice**: NeuroCore is currently in early development (v0.0.1).
+> **Early Development Notice**: neucore is currently in early development (v0.0.1).
 APIs may change significantly between versions.
-See [Component Status](COMPONENT-STATUS.md) for implementation details.
+See [Component Status](docs/COMPONENT-STATUS.md) for implementation details.

 ## Overview

-NeuroCore provides the essential building blocks for creating sophisticated AI applications with memory, context management, reasoning capabilities, and plugin-based extensibility.
+neucore provides the essential building blocks for creating sophisticated AI applications with memory, context management, reasoning capabilities, and plugin-based extensibility.
 It's designed to be modular, flexible, and performant.

 ## Key Features